-- 1. The University will agree not to house undergraduate students in The Hall on Virginia Avenue after August 31, 2006 and the University will agree not to house undergraduate students in The Aston after August 31, 2007.
-(The University is currently evaluating future uses of these off-campus facilities, which could include graduate student or faculty and staff housing).
-The University will continue to evaluate and discuss with the Office of Planning the continued use of City Hall, as well as the units in Columbia Plaza for which GW maintains certain designation rights, as part of GW's undergraduate student housing program. - 2.
+- officially affiliated with the University), and (d) effective July 1, 2016, GW shall not house undergraduate students in City Hall. - 2.
 The University will not purchase additional residentially-zoned properties outside of the Campus Plan boundaries in the Foggy Bottom/West End area (as defined in the existing Campus Plan Order) for university use.
-This commitment would not preclude the purchase of any properties for investment purposes; however, it would restrict the University from purchasing a residentially-zoned property within the above-defined area and changing its use to one limited to the University population (e.g., a student residence hall). - 3.
-The University will not initiate litigation challenging Zoning Commission action which approves the GW Foggy Bottom Campus Plan: 2006 2025 as submitted by the University, so long as such approval is not contingent on conditions beyond those included in the existing Campus Plan Order as they are intended to be modified and updated as agreed upon by GW and the Office of Planning, or such other conditions to which GW later agrees. - 4.
-The University will commit to maintain reasonable enrollment definitions and regular reporting and certification procedures to be set forth in the updated Campus Plan conditions. - 5.
+This commitment would not preclude the purchase of any properties for investment purposes; however, it would restrict the University from purchasing a residentially-zoned property within the above-defined area and changing its use to one limited to the GW population (e.g., a student residence hall). - 3.
+The University will not initiate litigation challenging Zoning Commission action which approves the Foggy Bottom Campus Plan: 2006 2025 as submitted by the University, so long as such approval is not contingent on conditions beyond those included in the existing Campus Plan Order as they are intended to be modified and updated as agreed upon by GW and the Office of Planning, or such other conditions to which GW later agrees. - 4.
+The University will commit to maintain reasonable enrollment definitions and regular reporting and certification procedures as set forth in the proposed Campus Plan conditions (see Section 4.2 below). - 5.
 GW will commit to maintain the existing minimum Campus Plan parking requirement, and in the event it is determined necessary, the University will also agree to establish an appropriate maximum parking capacity.